multani/z3c.testsetup/src/z3c/testsetup/README.txt

     touched by this (they have to be regular Python modules with '.py' extension).

+    Note, that the `extensions` attribute is used by the default filter function.
+If you pass your own filter function using `[u|f]filter_func`, then the extensions filtering won't work any more.

     If we want to register .foo files, we can do so::

       >>> test_suite = z3c.testsetup.register_all_tests(